-For Firepower 9300 chassis, EtherChannel interfaces are configured in the FXOS operating system.
+For Firepower 4100/9300 chassis, EtherChannel interfaces are configured in the FXOS operating system.
 Redundant interfaces are not supported.
-See the configuration or getting started guide for your chassis for more information.
+See the configuration or getting started guide for your chassis for more information

-- About EtherChannels and Redundant Interfaces, on page 1 - Guidelines for EtherChannels and Redundant Interfaces, on page 5 - Default Settings for EtherChannels and Redundant Interfaces, on page 6 - Configure a Redundant Interface, on page 7 - Configure an EtherChannel, on page 9 - Examples for EtherChannel and Redundant Interfaces, on page 12 - History for EtherChannels and Redundant Interfaces, on page 13
+- About EtherChannels and Redundant Interfaces, on page 1 - Guidelines for EtherChannels and Redundant Interfaces, on page 5 - Default Settings for EtherChannels and Redundant Interfaces, on page 7 - Configure a Redundant Interface, on page 7 - Configure an EtherChannel, on page 9 - Monitoring EtherChannel and Redundant Interfaces, on page 13 - Examples for EtherChannel and Redundant Interfaces, on page 14 - History for EtherChannels and Redundant Interfaces, on page 14